JustinLove/ohol-map/notes.md

 - x index files
   - cache parsed index
-- picking last data time of world
 - some lives seem to be missing map - cira 2019-11-02
-- map stones missing
 - special placements missing?
+- picking last data time of world
 - jump to last monument
 - rebuild selection in-layer
   - base times where end of log can skip key